-People searching for custom Air Force badges or airplane models tend to have something very specific in mind.
+People who use a search engine to look for custom Air Force badges or airplane models tend to have something very specific in mind.
 But just because they search for it doesn’t mean they’re ready to buy.

 Is the person ready to buy a model right then and there?
 Or is the person just researching?
 Trying to see what’s available?